What is Iambic Pentameter?

 We sense that the 2nd, 4th, 6th, 8th, and 10th syllables (marked with ´) receive more emphasis than the 1st, 3rd, 5th, 7th, and 9th syllables.
 In (5), the line has ten syllables, but notice that it is not iambic pentameter.
 If we use the jargon of verse analysis, we say the line does not scan.

-Here the 1st, 3rd, 5th, 7th, and 9th syllables receive the emphasis.
+The first foot seems iambic, but then there are heavy stresses on the 3rd, 5th, 7th, and 9th syllables.
+The 4th, 6th, 8th and 10th syllables receive no emphasis.
 If we placed this line after any of the lines in (4), we would not sense a meter developing and would interpret the passage as prose.

 Thy gláss/ will shów/ thee hów/ thy béau/ties wéar/